ceigh/bluedos/README.md

 **;)**

-Also you can use it to test your devices for **DOS** attack stability.
+Also you can use it to test your devices for **DoS** attack stability.

 ## Requirements